 One-time items are items that do not already exist in your database.
 They may be unusual items that you want to include in an estimate without first having to set them up in the database.

 To perform one-time item takeoff:

-- 1. Open the One-time Item window: - On the ribbon, from the Takeoff group on the Takeoff tab, click One-Time Item. - In classic view, select Takeoff menu > Takeoff Tools > One-Time Item.
+1. Open the One-time Item window.

+On the ribbon, from the Takeoff group on the Takeoff tab, click One-Time Item.

 2. Complete the fields in the window.